copyrightexceptions/copyrightexceptions.eu/content/implementations/AT/info53h.md

 attribution:
 - no attribution required
 otherConditions:
-remarks: "The exceptions and/or limitations in Austrian copyright law are formulated as 'free uses" of works and other subject matter.
+remarks: "The exceptions and/or limitations in Austrian copyright law are formulated as 'free uses' of works and other subject matter.
 The 'freedom of panorama' exception does not extend to related rights."
 link:
 ---